microsoft/gov-solutions/_docs/core/model-driven-app.md

 solution: core
 parent: Core
 grandparent: App Starter Kits
-summary: This article explains the features and navigation of the Core Utility model-driven app, detailing how users can manage reference data such as personnel, organizational units, locations, and compliance frameworks.
+description: This article explains the features and navigation of the Core Utility model-driven app, detailing how users can manage reference data such as personnel, organizational units, locations, and compliance frameworks.
 It provides a walkthrough of the app’s main sections—People, Places, Things, and Legal & Compliance.
 ---

 ## Model-Driven App